vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/frequently-asked-questions.md

 * **I'm seeing `$attrs is readonly` and/or `$listeners is readonly` in the console**{ #attrs-is-readonly }

   Vuetify utilizes Typescript and currently must import and extend the Vue object.
 This has the potential in some applications to generate a warning messages.
-There is currenty an on-going [Github discussion](https://github.com/vuetifyjs/vuetify/issues/4068) with potential work-arounds in a variety of use-cases.
-If you have additional questions please join us in our [online community](https://community.vuetifyjs.com).
+There is currenty an ongoing [Github discussion](https://github.com/vuetifyjs/vuetify/issues/4068) with potential work-arounds in a variety of use-cases.

 <br>

-* **I'm seeing `Error in ./node_modules/vuetify/src/dir/file.js Module parse "failed": Unexpected token (&lt;lineno&gt;:&lt;characterno&gt;)` in the terminal.**{ #unexpected-token }
+* **I'm seeing `Error in ./node_modules/vuetify/src/dir/file.js Module parse failed: Unexpected token (<lineno>:<characterno>)` in the terminal.**{ #unexpected-token }

-  If you're using an IDE, such as IntelliJ IDEA or WebStorm, it will often add automatic imports pointing to the `vuetify/src/` directory for components you use.
-Change the import statement path from `vuetify/src/` to `vuetify/es5/`.
+  If you're using an IDE, such as IntelliJ IDEA or WebStorm, it will often add automatic imports pointing to the `vuetify/src` directory for components you use.
+Change the import statement path from `vuetify/src` to `vuetify/lib`.

 <br>